 • Accessibility of area

-Homes with multiple levels or those that are located in wooded or urban areas may require special equipment to reach damaged areas, so repair costs are generally higher.
-Flat roofs are more vulnerable to water damage after a hailstorm due to drainage issues.
-Thus, they’re typically more expensive to fix than pitched roofs.
+Homes with multiple levels or those located in wooded or urban areas may require special equipment to reach damaged areas, so repair costs are generally higher.
+Due to drainage issues, flat roofs are more vulnerable to water damage after a hailstorm.
+Thus, flat roofs are typically more expensive to fix than pitched roofs.

 Heavy hail damage may require a full roof replacement.
 A new roof costs $10,000 on average, depending on the roof size, materials, location, and more.